Template Literals are a special syntax for defining text strings in JavaScript, which provide several powerful advantages over traditional ones.

 console.log(message); // "Hello, my name is Pedro and I am 28 years old."

-With Template Literals, it would look like this,
+With Template Literals, it looks like this,

 const name = 'Pedro';